Roryeeee/Bittorrent-Client/README.md

 # Bittorrent-Client
- I am trying to build a Bittorent Client using Note.js
+ I am trying to build a Bittorent Client using NodeJs